 It may be asked, what is the age of consent?
 That has also been raised.
-It was thought that 16 was sufficiently a proper age of consent, taking into account thre climatic conditions in our country and probably also the experience so far.
-We all know that under jurisprudence, 18 years has been accepted as the legal age of consent.
-Therefore, apart from the age of 16 or 18 being the proper age for valid consent, the question that is really to be considered is whether, in consonance with the whole scheme of the Act and the experience of society as at present constituted, it would not be more for the benefit of raising the moral and social standards, if we raise the age from 16 to 18.
+It was thought that 16 was sufficiently a proper age of consent, taking into account the climatic conditions in our country and probably also the experience so far.
+We all know that under jurisprudence.
+18 years has been accepted as the legal age of consent.
+Therefore, apart from the age of 16 or 18 being the proper age for valid consent, the question that is really to be considered is whether, in consonance with the whole scheme of the Act and the experience of society as at present constituted, it would not be moral and social standards, if we raise the age from 16 to 18.